jazmichaelking/mastodon-near-me/README.md

 # mastodon-near-me
-A directory of Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.
+A visual map of Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.

 ## Purpose
-Onboarding to Mastodon requires a judgement call about which server to join.
-To newcomers reading this, the choice is not final and has little consequence.
-You can always change to a different provider once you're settled in and have a better understanding of the community.
-One way to get comfortable is to join a provider near you, this will put you on the same home server as people in your vicinity.
-You can still find, follow, and talk to everyone on the global network.
+Onboarding to Mastodon requires a judgement call about which server to join and can cause confusion.
+The map is intended to show local service providers as a way to inspire confidence in the choice of server.

 ## Inclusion Criteria
-To be included the service must be:
+To be included on the map the service must be:
  - Mastodon or Pleroma (other ActivityPub services may become in scope at a later date)
  - Open for registration - this directory is to help people find a server to join, server must accept new members.
 Approvalbased service is fine.
  - Clearly intended to serve a particular physical facility (e.g. university), neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region.